Fulminacci: Music career

 On 1 May 2020, he performed for the second time at the International Workers' Day concert.
 As a consequence of the COVID-19 pandemic, the event was adapted to a televised show without any audience, and Fulminacci performed "San Giovanni" from the Audtiorium Parco della Musica in Rome.

 On 9 September 2020, Fulminacci released the new single "Canguro", followed by "Un fatto tuo personale" in December of the same year.
 Both songs were included in Fulminacci's second studio album, Tante care cose, which was released on 12 March 2021, shortly after his appearance at the 71st Sanremo Music Festival.
 Fulminacci competed in the Big Artists section with the song "Santa Marinella", also released as a single from Tante care cose, and placed 16th in a field of 26.

 Tante care cose was re-released in 2022 with three additional tracks, including the single "Chitarre blu" and the song "Aglio e olio", featuring vocals by Willie Peyote.

 Fulminacci embarked on a tour in May 2022, originally scheduled for March of the same year and preceded by a few shows held during the summer of 2021.

 In 2023, Fulminacci released the new singles "Tutto inutile" and "Ragù", and announced he was working on a new studio album.
 He also appeared as a guest on several albums, including Gazzelle's Dentro and Daniele Silvestri's Disco X.

 As a songwriter, Uttinacci co-authored the top ten single "Ci pensiamo domani", recorded by Angelina Mango.
 His third studio album, Infinito +1, was released on 23 November 2023.

+On 30 November 2025, he was announced among the participants of the Sanremo Music Festival 2026.
+He competed with the song "Stupida sfortuna", which was included in his fourth studio album, Calcinacci, released on 13 March 2026.
+The song eventually placed 7th in the final among a field of 30 competing songs and won the Mia Martini Critics' Award.

 Personal life

-Since 2017, Fulminacci is in a relationship with actress Lia Grieco.
-Grieco and Uttinacci appeared together on the music video for "In My Mind".
-She also appeared in the video of Fulminacci's single "Tommaso".
+In 2017, Fulminacci started a relationship with actress Lia Grieco.
+Grieco and Uttinacci appeared together in the music video for "In My Mind".
+She also appeared in the video for Fulminacci's single "Tommaso".
+In June 2025, during an interview released to la Repubblica, Fulminacci revealed he was "not in love" at the moment.
+Although the couple never released any official announcement, their break-up was later confirmed.

 He is a supporter of A.S.
 Roma.